c6o/docs/content/guides/getting-started.md

 ### Configure the CLI

-Once installed, there are two types of authenitcation that may be required for certain commands.
+Once installed, there are two types of authentication that may be required for certain commands.
 Some commands operate on a CodeZero Cloud, while others need access to the CodeZero Hub API, and must be authenticated with your CodeZero Account.

 #### Connect to the Hub API